ptrues/ehs-sign-form/README.md

 ## Dependencies

-The application relies on several Python packages and external libraries to function correctly:
+The application relies on a few Python packages and external libraries to function correctly:

 - Flask
 - WeasyPrint